In the video, you can see the shipping containers getting rocked side to side by a huge storm, yet they all remain intact.

 It really is a love or hate relationship.
 Some people love the appearance of shipping container homes whereas other people can’t stand them.

-I hope this article has helped to explain some of the main benefits of building with shipping containers instead of other more traditional building materials.
+We hope this article has helped to explain some of the main benefits of building with shipping containers instead of other more traditional building materials.

 Why are you interested in building a shipping container home?
 Let us know in the comments section below…